The language of instruction and communication with administration in almost all degree programmes at the UdK Berlin is German.

 - Sound Studies and Sonic Arts

-For the Master's programme in Chamber Music (for ensembles), either German or English is used as the language of instruction and communication with administration.
+For the Master's programme in Chamber Music (for ensembles) and for the Meisterschüler*in programme Art and Media, either German or English is used as the language of instruction and communication with administration.

 On the application pages of the respective degree programme you will find information about which language is spoken in the degree programme and the administration and which language level is required for application and study at the UdK Berlin.
 Your language skills will already be tested during the application process.